 University life can be stressful.
-UWG Advocates, Jill Hendricks and Cory Hindman, connect UWG students with services, including medical, academic, legal, and psychological, both on and off campus.
+UWG Advocates, Jill Hendricks, Cory Hindman and Jamie Gaddy, connect UWG students with services, including medical, academic, legal, and psychological, both on and off campus.
 Students who wish to explore options for the treatment of conditions such as stress, anxiety, depression, eating disorders, and/or alcohol/ other drug concerns may contact an Advocate for assistance with assessment and referral.

 Students who have medical, family, or safety related emergencies may contact the Advocates for assistance in exploring options whether to remain in school, to pursue a hardship withdrawal or to request consideration for incompletes.
 They can also verify health/emergency related absences to instructors (only with patient permission).

-A UWG Advocate is on call 24/7 and can be reached at 470-215-9946, a 24 hour crisis line for victims of sexual assault, intimate partner violence and/or stalking.
+A UWG Advocate is on call 24/7 and can be reached for confidential guidance and linkage to medical services at 470-215-9946, a crisis line for victims of sexual assault, intimate partner violence and/or stalking.

-- Confidential services designed to guide and empower
+- Advocacy services designed to guide & empower

-- Explanation of victim rights, options, and services including the Crime Victim Bill of Rights
+- Explanation of victim rights, options, and all services

-- Accompaniment during interviews or exam as requested
+- Accompaniment during interviews or exams as requested

-- Advocacy with law enforcement or Title IX officers
+- Advocacy with law enforcement agencies and/or Title IX

 - Exploration of safety concerns & personal safety planning

-- Referral to the Carroll County Emergency Shelter or PARC
+- Referrals to the Emergency Shelter or PARC

 - Pregnancy resource assistance